the designer's dilemma.

 Everybody understands the importance of proper bolt "tightness"; Joints can fail if the fasteners are either too loose or if they're too tight.
 Therefore, it is imperative that the joint's designer calculates the correct "sweet spot".
 Valid empirical engineering principals are used in the determination of this vital bolt stress.
 However, when it comes to specifying the bolt torque, the engineer's careful and disciplined approach must be thrown out the window and immediately replaced by shady engineering voo-doo.
 Strong words indeed but how else can the institutionalised practice of predicting the future be described?

 When a nut or bolt head is rotated across a surface and when threads engage their mates, resistance to further turning develops.
 These factors of friction are applied to the bolt torque formula.
-Alas, they're problematic: If more resistance is encountered during future assembly than the designer had predicted, even careful adherence to the torque spec would mean that the bolts would be too loose.
-On the other hand, if the actual friction is less than the designer had assumed, the bolts would be over-tightened.
+Alas, they're problematic: If more resistance is encountered during future assembly than the designer had predicted, even careful adherence to the torque spec would mean that the tightened bolts would be too loose.
+On the other hand, if the actual friction is less than the designer had assumed, the bolts would be over-tightened when torqued at the same force.
 The crux is that myriad factors affect friction which cannot possibly be foreseen when the torque specification is initially defined.
 Yet, in order to ensure that each fastener will apply the necessary clamp load regardless of actual friction conditions at any time in the future, the designer's prediction of all possible singular levels of friction must be correct!

 So what is a designer to do?
 How can the engineer ensure that the correct friction factor is used in the calculation of the bolt torque specification?
 In the absence of specifying a logical bolt-stress verification approach for critical applications, the following is a typical workflow: